QuantumClimb/fuzo/docs/SUPABASE_EDGE_FUNCTIONS_README.md

-# Supabase Edge Functions: Reference & Best Practices
+ic ha# Supabase Edge Functions: Reference & Best Practices

 ## What Are Edge Functions?
 Supabase Edge Functions are globally distributed, server-side TypeScript (Deno) functions that run close to your users.
 They are ideal for: